leoMurtha/WBCS18002/README.md

 **All airports available in the USA**
 ----
-  Returns json/csv data about the available airports in the USA from 2003 to 2016.
+  Returns json/csv list of links to the available airports in the USA along with their latest statistics.

 * **URL**